Human Behaviour and Cultural Evolution Group

-Researchers in the Human Biological and Cultural Evolution Group investigate human behaviour, life-history and cultural diversity from the perspective of modern evolutionary theory, as well as the evolution of cognition, social information use and the cultural transmission of information in non-human animals.
-Our group uses a range of approaches to tackle these issues, including: field studies, laboratory experiments, phylogenetic comparative analyses, mathematical models, computer simulations, and other quantitative techniques.
+Researchers in the Human Behaviour and Cultural Evolution Group (HuBCEG) investigate human behaviour, life-history and cultural diversity from the perspective of modern evolutionary theory, as well as the evolution of cognition, social information use and the cultural transmission of information in non-human animals.
+Our group uses a range of approaches to tackle these issues, including field studies, laboratory experiments, phylogenetic comparative analyses, mathematical models, computer simulations, and other quantitative techniques.

 We are based at the University’s Penryn Campus in Cornwall, and work at field sites in the UK and worldwide, including India, Uganda, South Africa, Australia, Spain and northwestern USA.

 Alex Thornton publishes a new paper on cultural conformity in wild populations of Great Tits in Nature

 Aplin, L.M., Farine, D.R., Morand-Ferron, J., Cockburn, A., Thornton, A. & Sheldon, B.C.
 (2014) Experimentally induced innovations lead to persistent culture via conformity in wild birds.
 Nature. http://dx.doi.org/10.1038/nature13998